 Does technology now trump human interaction?

 As technology changes and advances, many of the products and processes we use also change for efficiency or simply to survive in a new, technologically advanced market.
 So, when it comes to hiring new employees, it should be no surprise that the standard hiring process is also seeing some changes that rely more on technology.
 But is the efficiency these changes may offer actually effective?
 If so, does this gain in efficiency outweigh the advantages of creating an in-person relationship?
-Jeff Forbes, president and managing partner, Knightsbridge Robertson Surrette (KBRS), says he is not so sure.
+Jeff Forbes, Managing Partner, Knightsbridge Robertson Surrette (KBRS), says he is not so sure.

 “There is an ongoing question around the effectiveness of face-to-face [F2F] interviews and the alternative, a video interview, which could be you and I having a video interview live, or it could be you sending me a video of something that gives me an idea of your resume and your background.
 And then the next leap is we never talk, I never see you, and I pick you based on an online assessment,” Forbes explains.
 And it is this software-generated assessment that many organizations are now saying is the way to go, according to Forbes, but he is not sold.